-The Beach is one of my favourite novels and is much better than the film version of the book.
+This The Beach summary looks at one of my favourite novels and which I feel is much better than the film version of the book.

 The book is narrated in the first person by Richard, a British backpacker who is travelling in Thailand.

 During his travels, he discovers a map which leads to a beach where a group of fellow travellers live in a self-supporting community.

 As someone that has travelled extensively for several years, this book resonated with me.
 While I wouldn’t want to live in such a community, no matter how idyllic it may seem, I can see the attraction.

 The writer, Alex Garland, is said to have based his beach on the Philippine beach resort of El Nido.
 I visited El Nido a few years ago and I can see how he came up with the book and the attraction of the idea.

 El Nido feels removed from the rest of civilisation in the Philippines.
 It’s a five-hour drive from Puerto Princesa the capital of the island of Palawan to reach there.

 It feels like you are venturing into a lost frontier.
 When you get there, El Nido is a beautiful and secluded place.
 So much so, that when I visited, there were no ATMs for people with non-Filipino bank cards!

 It’s an interesting novel that looks at a variety of themes.
 The disillusionment of many with reality and a longing for paradise.
 The book also that paradise may not be what it seems and that you can never truly escape your problem by moving somewhere else.